Best Paid Substack Newsletters 2026: 15 Worth Your Money

 Noah Smith, an economics columnist and former Bloomberg Opinion writer, publishes 4+ paid posts per week covering economics, industrial policy, technology, and geopolitics.
 With hundreds of thousands of subscribers, Noahpinion has become required reading for anyone who wants rigorous but accessible economic analysis.
 The $10/month subscription unlocks his full archive and subscriber-only deep dives.

-""I subscribe to so many Substacks, and I read zero of them." — Dennis Crowley, Co-founder of Foursquare
+""I subscribe to so many Substacks, and I read zero of them." — Dennis Crowley, Co-founder and former CEO of Foursquare

 If Crowley's quote hits close to home, you're not alone.
 The average paid Substack subscriber follows 5+ newsletters, and unread guilt is real.
 An AI newsletter summarizer can help you keep subscriptions active while actually absorbing the content.

-4. Best Paid Substacks for Politics & News
+What Are the Top Paid Substacks for Politics & News?

-Politics is Substack's largest category by revenue.
-The top 52 paid accounts earning $500K+ are dominated by political newsletters, which account for 46% of that group's estimated $18.4 million annual revenue, according to Press Gazette.
+Letters from an American is the #1 paid Substack in politics and on the platform overall, with an estimated 2.9 million subscribers and $12M+ in annual revenue, according to Growth In Reverse.
+Politics is Substack's largest category by revenue — the top-earning 52 accounts are dominated by political newsletters, which account for 46% of that group's estimated $18.4 million annual revenue, per Press Gazette.

 Letters from an American — Heather Cox Richardson

 Heather Cox Richardson is Substack's undisputed #1.
-The Boston College history professor's daily newsletter — which puts current political events in historical context — has over 2.6 million subscribers and earns an estimated $5 million+ per year.
+The Boston College history professor's daily newsletter — which puts current political events in historical context — has grown to over 2.9 million subscribers and earns an estimated $1 million+ per month, according to Growth In Reverse's 2026 analysis.
 At just $5/month ($50/year), it's also the most affordable newsletter on this list.
 Richardson is the only Substack author to publicly disclose "hundreds of thousands" of paying subscribers.

 What makes it exceptional: Richardson publishes every single night, offering context that news outlets miss.
 Her calm, scholarly tone provides clarity without partisan rage.